stevebauman/location/README.md

 	php artisan config:publish stevebauman/location

+## Version 0.3

+Added new function `is()`.
+This will return true/false if this user's location equals the country code/country name of the inputted country.
+For example (using country code):

+	if(Location::is_US()){
+		echo "You're located in the US!";
+	}

+or you can input the country name directly into the function:

+	if(Location::is('Canada')){
+		echo "You're located in Canada!";
+	}

+This function is completely case insensitive so your able to use:

+	Location::is_us()
+	Location::is_Us()
+	Location::is('canada')
+	Location::is('united states')

 ##Version 0.2

-Added new function dropdown.
+Added new function `dropdown()`.
 This will populate a laravel select box with all countries in the config file:

 	Location::dropdown()